 Many of the evaluated papers assessed depuration rates under different experimental treatments (Fig. 3F).
 In particular, many lab studies considered the impacts of water temperature, dietary factors, and biotoxin exposure intensity on depuration rates.
 A few lab studies also considered the impacts of size and/or age on depuration rates, the ability for industrial additives to enhance depuration rates, and the sensitivity of depuration rate estimates to measurement technique.
-Many field studies assessed depuration rates across different locations and/or years and two field studies compared depuration rates at the seafloor and surface.
+Many field studies assessed depuration rates across different locations and/or years, and two field studies compared depuration rates at the seafloor and surface.
 Two studies directly compared depuration rates in the lab, where organisms are fed a controlled non-toxic diet, versus the field, where organisms experience a natural diet that may not be completely toxin-free (Fig. 3G).

 3.1.2.1 Impacts of exposure intensity